whileNazaTrue/shopping-list/README.md

 This app isn't uploaded to the Google Play Store since I cannot afford a Developer Account.
 However it's just a basic app and my first Android development project, so I'd figure it's not that vital for now to upload it.

-THINGS LEFT TO DO:

-- Clear all checklists button
-- Adjust colors/choose a more fitting palette